andrealaspina/galerkin/README.md

 ## Getting Started 🚀

-Clone the **repository** by running:
+- Clone the **repository** by running:
 ```bash
 git clone https://github.com/andrealaspina/galerkin.git
 ```

-From the main folder, execute the following command in MATLAB's Command Window:
+- From the main folder, execute the following command in MATLAB's Command Window:
 ```matlab
 run test.m
 ```
-This command executes all scripts in the `tests/` folder and takes ~3 minutes to complete.
+This command executes all scripts in the `tests/` folder in ~3 minutes.

-If all tests pass successfully, start by exploring `main.m`, which is structured into three sections: **Pre-processing**, **Processing**, and **Post-processing**.
+- If all tests pass successfully, start by exploring `main.m`, which is structured into three sections: **Pre-processing**, **Processing**, and **Post-processing**.
 Although lengthy (~1500 lines), this file helps track the sequence of tasks from start to finish of the simulation.

-Next, check out some **test files**, which are named descriptively for easy navigation.
+- Next, check out some **test files**, which are named descriptively for easy navigation.

-For a more advanced example, refer to the **fluid-structure interaction benchmark** in `input/fsi_benchmark*`.
+- For a more advanced example, refer to the **fluid-structure interaction benchmark** in `input/fsi_benchmark*`.
 By refining the mesh and decreasing the time step, you can reproduce results from my PhD thesis[^3] and obtain this beautiful picture:

 <p align="center">
   <img src="https://github.com/user-attachments/files/18719601/fsi.pdf" width="500">